tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE Serverless 集群指南/镜像缓存_intl_en.md

 - Images with a smaller cache size will be matched first.
 - Images with a later creation time will be matched first.

 >!
-If the versions are both "nginx:latest", the image cache can still be matched; however, as the creation time may be different, the versions may be inconsistent.
+If the versions are both "nginx: latest", the image cache can still be matched; however, as the creation time may be different, the versions may be inconsistent.
 Therefore, we recommend you specify the version clearly when creating an image cache and instance.

 If the corresponding image cache fails to be matched, an image will be pulled normally.
 :::